hu-macsy/lama_old/src/doc/user/lecture/solution_task_4.rst

 (1) Creating a CommunicationPointer to get access to a parallel environment.
 (2) Creating a DistributionPointer of a BlockDistribution.
-(3) Redistributing the matrix with row- and columndistribution.
-In this case it is a square matrix, so row- and columndistributions are equal.
+(3) Redistributing the matrix with row and column distribution.
+In this case it is a square matrix, so row and column distributions are equal.
 In a matrix vector multiplication the column distribution must match the distribution of the vector.
 (4) Redistributing the rhs Vector.

 To execute task4 in parallel use mpirun